 If replica Full Text Indexes have not been configured, the Search Service rebuilds the indexes on the remaining nodes of the cluster, using stored index definitions.

-Note that the Search Service is not supported by Delta Node Recovery.
+Note that the Search Service is not supported by Delta Recovery.

 If the node cannot be added back, a new node can be added, and the cluster rebalanced.

 Prior to rebalance, a cluster should always be restored to an appropriate size and topology.
-Note that a rebalance performed prior to re-adding a failed over node prevents Delta recovery.
+Note that a rebalance performed prior to the re-adding of a failed over node prevents Delta Recovery.

 A cluster containing four nodes, each of which runs the Data Service